 Scheme provisions Baseline of the forestry practice, according to the prescriptions of the forest district plan No more than 20 trees or bushes of native species of the region shall be left intact on each hectare The forest district plan has no provision for this.
-The elimination of the remaining trees and bushes shall be carried out in the first year of the programme, in the period 1 November - 30 March.
+The elimination of the remaining trees and bushes shall be carried out in the period between 1 October - 31 March of the first year following the submission of the support claim.
 The forest district plan has no provision for this.
-In the first year of the programme, stem-crushing shall be carried out twice, at a date agreed upon with the nature conservation manager in the case of a nature conservation area.
+In the first year of the programme, stem-crushing shall be carried out twice, at a date reported in writing to the nature conservation manager in the case of a nature conservation area.
 The forest district plan has no provision for this.
-From the second year, hay shall be cleaned and offshoots shall be eliminated at least once in a year in autumn.
+From the second year following the submission of the support claim, hay shall be cleaned and offshoots shall be eliminated at least once in a year in autumn between 1 September - 10 October.
 The forest district plan has no provision for this.
 The hay shall be removed from the land within thirty days of cutting.
 The forest district plan has no provision for this.
 From the second year of the programme, no intervention other than the cutting of hay shall be carried out.
 The trace depth may not exceed 20 cm in the case of transport use.
 The forest district plan has no provision for this.
-Deer yards, salt provision sites and forest landing must not be established anywhere in the forest.
-Clearing The forest district plan has no provision for this.
+Deer yards, salt provision sites must not be established or maintained anywhere in the forest.
+Establishment and maintenance of forest landing sites is forbidden between 1 April - 15 October occording to Article 13. § (1) a) ac) of the Forest Act.
+The forest district plan has no provision for this.